 The necklace below was the first of the Continuous Circles pieces I made.
 It features a hand lampworked focal bead made by Phyllis Chandler.

-Instructions for Continuous Circles projects are now in the webstore under the category "Instructions".
+An instructional DVD for Continuous Circles projects is now in the webstore under the category "Instructions".

 This bracelet is another Continuous Circles project.
 Because the wire is soft this bracelet literally will mold itself to your wrist.
 It's quite comfortable to wear.
 The focal bead is made of sawdust and resin by Priscilla Marban.